 Water can help to keep your skin strong and firm, resulting in less wrinkling and sag.

 Avoid excess consumption of sugary drinks.
-Sugar dehydrates your body and if consumed in large quantities can effect your overall healthy.
+Sugar dehydrates your body and if consumed in large quantities can affect your overall health.

-Standing straight and resisting the urge to stoop forward, not only improves your overall appearance, but also helps to reduce strain on your breasts.
+Standing straight and resisting the urge to stoop forward not only improves your overall appearance, but helps to reduce strain on your breasts.

 Leaning forward puts pressure on your breast ligaments and aids gravity in pulling your breasts in a downward motion.